-1. Column B. In addition to the information already requested, describe the interest that is closing the ETIP; explain what caused the interest to terminate; and list the year the gift portion of the transfer was reported and its item number on Schedule A that was originally filed to report the gift portion of the ETIP transfer.
+Column B. In addition to the information already requested, describe the interest that is closing the ETIP; explain what caused the interest to terminate; and list the year the gift portion of the transfer was reported and its item number on Schedule A that was originally filed to report the gift portion of the ETIP transfer.

-2. Column D. Give the date the ETIP closed rather than the date of the initial aift.
+Column E. Give the date the ETIP closed rather than the date of the initial gift.

-3. Column E. Enter "N/A" in Column E.
+Columns F, G, and H. Enter "N/A" in these columns.

-The value is entered only in Column B of Part 1, Schedule C. See page 10 of the instructions.
+The value is entered only in Column B of Part 1, Schedule C. See Column B on page 11.